A Detailed Tutorial on How to Use Photoshop’s Background Eraser Tool

 The Background Eraser tool is used by photo editors to separate the backgrounds in images that feature fine details between the subject and the background.
 For example, photo editors would use this tool to separate the sky from the rest of the image while being able to retain the trees that come in between the sky and the remaining part of the image.
 You should note the fact that even though this tool is named as “Background Eraser”, it can be used to remove any part of an image, not just backgrounds.
 This is Photoshop’s color eraser tool that can be applied anywhere.
-You have to drag the tool over the colors that you need to erase and the tool would erase only your sampled portion and leave the other colors intact.
+You have to drag the tool over the colors that you need to erase and the tool would erase background in Photoshop only your sampled portion and leave the other colors intact.
 So when you use this tool, you would retain the trees while deleting the blue sky from the background.

 Even though the background eraser tool is an effective tool in Photoshop to remove undesired portions of an image, but it is not a flawless tool and has a major loophole.
 When you use this tool to eliminate a certain portion from an image, the tool deletes pixels physically, which means that you would lose these areas forever.
 So you must make sure to take steps to protect your original image from getting damaged.
 One way to address this issue is to create a duplicate version of the background layer before deleting the pixels or alternatively, you may modify a separate copy of the image.